 - 1. One point for each percent of students who meet high standards by scoring at or above FCAT Achievement Level 3 in reading. - 2.
 One point for each percent of students who meet high standards by scoring at or above FCAT Achievement Level 3 in mathematics. - 3.
-One point for each percent of students who meet high standards by scoring at or above FCAT Achievement Level 3 in science. - 4.
-One point for each percent of students who meet high standards by scoring 3.5 or higher on the FCAT writing assessment.
-In the event that there are not at least 30 eligible students tested in writing, the district average in writing is substituted. - 5.
+One point for each percent of students who meet high standards by scoring at or above FCAT Achievement Level 3 in science.
+If fewer than 10 eligible students have test scores in science, the district average in science is substituted. - 4.
+One point for each percent of students who meet high standards by scoring 3.5 or higher on the FCAT writing assessment (average of scores at 3 and up and scores at 4 and up).
+If fewer than 10 eligible students have test scores in writing, the district average in writing is substituted. - 5.
 One point for each percent of students making learning gains in reading. - 6.
 One point for each percent of students making learning gains in mathematics. - 7.
 One point for each percent of the lowest performing students making learning gains in reading.
 In the event that there are not at least 30 eligible students, the school's reading learning gains are substituted. - 8.
 One point for each percent of the lowest performing students making learning gains in mathematics.
 In the event that there are not at least 30 eligible students, the school's mathematics learning gains are substituted.

-FCAT Retake Bonus Points for High Schools: High schools are eligible to earn (10) bonus points to their total school grade points if at least half of the 11th and 12th grade students in the school required to take the grade 10 FCAT retake meet the FCAT graduation requirement.
+FCAT Retake Bonus Points for High Schools: High schools qualify to earn 10 bonus points to their total school grade points if at least half of the 11th and 12th grade students in the school required to take the grade 10 FCAT retake meet the FCAT graduation requirement.
 There must be 10 eligible students in reading and 10 eligible students in math in order to receive the bonus.
 Points will not be split; the bonus is all or nothing.